codatio/codat-docs/docs/payables/bills.md

 #### Create a bill

-You can also [create a new bill](/sync-for-payables-api#/operations/create-bill) in your companies accounting software to represent goods or services purchased from a supplier.
+You can also [create a new bill](/sync-for-payables-api#/operations/create-bill) in your company's accounting software to represent goods or services purchased from a supplier.

 ```http request
 POST https://api.codat.io/companies/{companyId}/connections/{connectionId}/push/bills